 NOTE TO CUSTOMERS:

 The burial shrouds are $100 and include the matching cloth headband (chaplet, crown).
+We also provide discounts for bulk orders.
+Please contact us to inquire.

 AN ANCIENT CUSTOM IN THE NEW WORLD